Museum Exhibit Labels Can Elevate Vintage Luggage into Modern Art

-The quality of these labels can be seen throughout the galleries, providing visitors with heaps of information about the luxury brand and the many uses of its products.
+The quality of these interpretive labels can be seen throughout the galleries, providing museum visitors with heaps of information about the luxury brand and the many uses of its products.
 The project was large, as the exhibit sprawls across three large floors of a historical landmark building.

-Perfect for fashion historians and fans alike, the exhibit brings the past and present together with the gallery labels.
+Image Transfers creates custom, dry, rub-on transfers in less than 24 hours.
+Made for easy application, our beautiful transfers are created with superb quality.
 As a company, Image Transfers makes custom dry transfers that can completely transform an art gallery or museum space.

-Artwork labels can take everyday objects and transform them into art.
+Museum exhibit labels can take everyday objects and transform them into art.